matera-summer-internship-2020/cadastro-central/README.md

 * Username: `postgres`
 * Password: `postgres`

-Also, we used the [Lombok library](https://projectlombok.org/) in the project, so if you open it in an IDE, like IntelliJ, you should install a plugin to analyze it better.
+Also, we used the [Lombok library](https://projectlombok.org/) in the project, so if you open it in an IDE, like IntelliJ, you should install a plugin to run the application without errors.

 With the created base, you just need to run the application, and it will create the tables by itself because we are using [Liquibase library](https://www.liquibase.org/).
 After that you can access our documentation as shown below.